Norwalk police respond for ‘unwanted intruder’ - NewsBreak

 Norwalk police respond for ‘unwanted intruder’

-NORWALK, Ohio (WJW) — An officer in training for the Norwalk police department is quickly realizing there is no such thing as a typical day.Watch: Video shows tornado rip off roof in Lorain County
+NORWALK, Ohio (WJW) — An officer in training for the Norwalk police department is quickly realizing there is no such thing as a typical day.What happened to Lily Peters?
+10-year-old girl found dead in Wisconsin

 Night shift officers including Reserve Officer Jake Tynan, who is halfway through his field training phase, responded to the Comfort Inn on Milan Avenue over the weekend for an unwanted intruder.